Ruta graveolens · notes from a language experiment · cultivated since 2025

 This chapter describes the lexical structure of Rue programs, including tokens, comments, and whitespace.

-The lexer processes source text and produces a sequence of tokens.
-Comments and whitespace are handled but do not produce tokens.
+The text of a source file is decomposed into a sequence of tokens.
+Comments and whitespace may separate tokens but are not themselves tokens.

 Maximal Munch

-The lexer uses the maximal munch (or longest match) principle: at each position in the source text, the lexer consumes the longest sequence of characters that forms a valid token.
+Tokenization follows the maximal munch (or longest match) principle: at each position in the source text, the next token is the longest sequence of characters that forms a valid token.

 fn main() -> i32 {